-1 - 4 WEEKS FOLLOW-UP
+1-4 WEEKS FOLLOW-UP

 - Evaluate ability to cope in his/her usual environment.

 - Review and understanding treatment regimen.

 - Reassessment of inhaler techniques.

 - Reassess need for long-term oxygen.

-- PT OR DISTRIBUTE • Document the capacity to do physical activity and activities of daily living.
+- or DISTRIBUT • Document the capacity to do physical activity and activities of daily living.

 - Document symptoms: CAT or mMRC.

 - Determine status of comorbidities.